113ll3/Ibmclouddocscli/ts_createapps.md

 ## Reinstalling tools
 {: #appendix}

-All prerequisites install for most users using the platform installers.
+All prerequisites install for most users by using the platform installers.
 If you need to manually install any components, here are the instructions:

-To install the dev plugin, you must first install the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+To install the dev plug-in, you must first install the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

-To use the dev plugin itself, you must install it by running the following command: `bx plugin install dev -r Bluemix`
+To use the dev plug-in itself, you must install it by running the following command: `bx plugin install dev -r Bluemix`

 For running and debugging apps locally, you must also install [Docker](https://www.docker.com/get-docker).

-For deploying an app as a container, you must also install Kubernetes, Helm, and the following IBM Cloud CLI plugins:
+For deploying an app as a container, you must also install Kubernetes, Helm, and the following IBM Cloud CLI plug-ins:

 To install Kubernetes:
 * Mac users: